IndEcol/country_converter/README.rst

     EU27ISO3.values

-I leave it to professional matlab users to figure out how to further process them.
+I leave it to professional Matlab users to figure out how to further process them.

-See also IPython Notebook (country_converter_examples.ipynb_) for more information - all functions available in python (for example passing additional data files, specifying the output in case of missing data) work also in matlab by passing arguments through the pyargs function.
+See also IPython Notebook (country_converter_examples.ipynb_) for more information - all functions available in Python (for example passing additional data files, specifying the output in case of missing data) work also in Matlab by passing arguments through the pyargs function.